 For a focused experience the lead actors should only perform their main roles.
 This might only be the protagonist, love interest and antagonist in your script.
 All other cast members should double/triple up on roles where possible.
 Consider this from the audiences point to view – the more actors on stage, the less the focus remains on the core characters.

-If the writer has written this as a vehicle for themselves to star in and this is a developmental read then it is best that they cast another player in the lead to get the most from this session.
+If the writer has written this as a vehicle for themselves to star in and this is a developmental read then it is best that they cast another player in the lead to get the most from this session if it is a developmental read.
 This will allow for a more objective perspective on the script.
 If the read is for financiers the writer should read the lead role.

 If this is a pre-production table read with confirmed cast please note that your cast may be fantastic when it comes to on-camera and a table read might freak them out so much so you might consider re-casting.
 Think carefully on this, a table read can be a very daunting experience don’t judge them too harshly.
 Be patient and understanding during the read, as it can be a new experience for some actors.